10 Ways to Help Students Revise & Edit Their Writing

 The writing process is messy.
 While all of the elements in the first image are present, it looks different for each writer.
 The elements jumble and dance.
 They take turns, back and forth, back and forth.
 The writing process is not linear.

-Teaching kids revision comes after drafting, and editing comes after revision suggests a one-and-done process.
+Teaching kids revision comes after drafting, and editing comes after revision, suggesting a one-and-done process.
 It can also create dull, formulaic writing.

 In reality, drafting, revising, and editing can happen simultaneously.